 Article 6 – Meetings –

-1. An ordinary session of the General Assembly shall take place at least once every three years when convened by the Management Committee.
+1. An ordinary session of the General Assembly shall take place once a year when convened by the Management Committee.

-2. An extraordinary session of the General Assembly in accordance with the Statutes shall take place when convened by the Management Committee or at the request of at least half of the members of EURORAI.
+2. An extraordinary session of the General Assembly may be convened by the Management Committee at its own initiative or at the request of at least half of the member entities of EURORAI.

-3. The General Assembly shall be chaired by the president or chairman of EURORAI.
+3. The General Assembly shall be chaired by the president of EURORAI.

 4. The minutes of the General Assembly shall be adopted by the Management Committee at its next session.

-3. The right to vote shall be lost if payment of the subscription remains unpaid.
+For these purposes, each full member shall have one vote and the right to vote shall be lost if payment of the subscription fee remains unpaid.

 Article 8 – Powers –